 Howatt adds that for family businesses, it’s also critical to confirm that your children not only want to take over the business, but are in a financial position to do so.
 “We ask the hard questions.
 Sometimes people know the answers, sometimes they don’t.
 But at least we ask,” says Howatt.

 #6: Think about what kind of relationship you want with your bank – and the expectations from both sides.
-People have lots of options when it comes to banks and products, so to help pick the partner you want to support your financial wellness, you should also consider how you’d like to engage with that financial partner.
+People have lots of options when it comes to banks and products, so to help pick your financial wellness partner, you should consider how you’d like to engage with them.
 There are essentially two main types of banking relationships – transactional and relationship-based.
 CWB of course falls deeply into the second bucket.

 Finally, it’s likely you’ll leave your financial wellness meeting with some homework to do.
 Like any good student striving for success, just be diligent about doing it.
-This could include tracking down additional information and making some decisions about your next steps (especially when it comes to investments and where to place your money), or meeting with other experts on the CWB team like our Wealth Management advisors.
+This could include tracking down additional information and making some decisions about your next steps (especially when it comes to investments and where to place your money), or meeting with other experts on the CWB team (like CWB Wealth advisors).